 This page is from APP, the official source of professional practice for policing.

-This module provides MOSOVO officers with guidance for managing offenders who are travelling, living abroad or are repatriated.
+This module provides MOSOVO (management of sexual offenders and violent offenders) officers with guidance for managing offenders who travel, live or work abroad and have been repatriated.

 Working within the framework of human rights, it is important to balance the right to a private life with the right of the public to be protected and kept safe from harm.
-The process for managing offenders who wish to travel is designed to provide robust, proportionate measures to address both.
+The process for managing offenders who wish to travel provides robust, proportionate measures to address both.

-Registered offenders are required to notify the police of all foreign travel.
-Notification requirements provide details of the requirements and the actions to be taken by the MOSOVO officer.
+Registered offenders are required to notify the police of all foreign travel, as determined by the offender's notification requirements.

 MOSOVO officers and staff should update ViSOR records with foreign travel notification and other relevant information without delay in line with national Home Office ViSOR Standards.